 When most people think of their upcoming wedding, they imagine white gowns, tailored suits, flowers and music.
 But sharing a life with the person you love involves more than candlelit dinners and romantic getaways.

 One of the key ingredients to a happy marriage is making sure each partner understands the other’s financial situation, their relationship to money and their expectations for their upcoming lifestyle together.
 According to a survey by Bread Financial two in five couples wish they had more similar financial mindsets.

-7 questions to ask your fiancé before saying ‘I DO’
+Here are 7 questions to ask your fiancé before saying ‘I DO.’

-What is your credit score?
-Your fiancé’s credit score does not affect yours, but it is an important factor to consider is you plan to open a joint account together in the future.
+Your fiancé’s credit score does not affect yours, but it is an important factor to consider if you plan to open a joint account together in the future.

-Are you a spender or a saver?
-Knowing your partners spending habits up front can help you plan and establish financial goals.
+Knowing your partner's spending habits up front can help you plan and establish financial goals.
 Create a money plan that works for both of you and includes a monthly budget, savings plan and emergency fund.

-What is your approach for investing and planning for retirement?
-I sour fiancé participating in a 401(k) retirement plan (or similar)?
-Is he/she a risk taker?
-Be aware if an investment fails, your partner shares the repercussions, which will affect your credit as a couple.
+Is your fiancé participating in a 401(k) retirement plan (or similar)?
+Are they a risk taker?
+Be aware, if an investment fails your partner shares the repercussions which will affect your credit as a couple.

-Should we have a joint account?
-Joint finances help you grow as a team to create goals and work together to achieve them.
-You may prefer to pay all bills from a joint account, and maintain sole accounts for individual expenses.
+Joint finances can help you grow as a team when you create goals and work together to achieve them.
+You may prefer to pay all bills from a joint account and maintain separate accounts for individual expenses.

-Whose responsibility will it be to pay the monthly bills?
-One of you may be a more organized person who prefers to take care of the weekly details.
+One of you may be a more organized person who prefers to take care of the household bills.
 Experts recommend couples sit down monthly to review their finances together.

 Continue reading for more information about saving and budgeting.